Types of Shock Testing Machines

 Figure 1.7.
 Creating a half-sine pulse with a spring programmer.

-A spring was used for the thought experiment above, but similar principles apply when the material placed on the impact surface is rubber or another elastomer.
+A spring was used for the thought experiment above, but similar principles apply when the material on the impact surface is rubber or another elastomer.
 Similar to a spring, rubber compresses and then decompresses.

 In “A Minimal-Mathematics Introduction to the Fundamentals of Random Vibration & Shock Testing,” Wayne Tustin writes,